 Immediate Metrics (Day of Event)

-• Tool signup rates during session: Track by specific platform
+- Tool signup rates during session

 30-Day Follow-Up Metrics Survey participants to measure:

-• Number of AI tools actively used: Average should be 2-3
+- Number of AI tools actively used

-• Time saved per week using AI: Quantify in hours
+- Time saved per week using AI (quantify in hours)

 Track organizational indicators:

-• AI-related support tickets to IT departments
+- AI-related support tickets to IT departments

-• Budget requests for AI tools or training
+- Budget requests for AI tools or training

-• Cross-department collaboration on AI initiatives
+- Cross-department collaboration on AI initiatives

-• Internal knowledge sharing about AI successes
+- Internal knowledge sharing about AI successes

 90-Day Business Impact Metrics

-• Error reduction rates: Document quality improvements
+- Error reduction rates with documented quality improvements

-• Employee satisfaction scores for AI-augmented tasks
+- Employee satisfaction scores for AI-augmented tasks

-• Revenue impact from AI implementations
+- Revenue impact from AI implementations

-• Customer satisfaction improvements from AI-enhanced services
+- Customer satisfaction improvements from AI-enhanced services

 Common Breakout Session Mistakes to Avoid

-Mistake 1: Insufficient Hands-On Time Allocate 80% of session time to hands-on activities, 20% to background information.
+Mistake 1: Insufficient Hands-On Time Allocate roughly 80% of session time to hands-on activities, 20% to background information.
 Participants can read about AI theory later but cannot replicate collaborative problem-solving alone.
 If your 90-minute session includes more than 18 minutes of presentation, restructure it.

 Mistake 2: Ignoring Technical Reality Test all technology with the venue's actual internet connection 24 hours before your session.
 Prepare offline alternatives for every online tool.
 Common technical failures include:

-• Venue wifi blocking AI platforms due to security settings
+- Venue wifi blocking AI platforms due to security settings

-• Participants lacking admin rights to install software
+- Participants lacking admin rights to install software

-• API rate limits when 30 people access the same tool simultaneously
+- API rate limits when 30 people access the same tool simultaneously

-• Browser compatibility issues with older corporate laptops
+- Browser compatibility issues with older corporate laptops

 Always bring your own mobile hotspot and have downloadable demo videos ready.